DavidSkura/schemawizard/README.md

 # schemawizard

-Reads a csv and generates a table design for Postgres, MySQL or BigQuery
+Reads a csv and generates a table design for Postgres, MySQL, sqlite or BigQuery

 ### install with pip
 pip install schemawizard-package